Waveform-Analytics/measles_data/src/index.md

 💡 The biggest outbreaks in recent years have occurred in states with the most [exemptions](https://pmc.ncbi.nlm.nih.gov/articles/PMC9037455/).

+---

+## What You Can Do

+The rise of measles isn't just a random phenomenon — it's the result of declining vaccination rates and policy failures.
+Here are the key steps you can take to protect public health:

+### 1. Get Vaccinated
+- Check your vaccination status with your doctor
+- Get two doses of the MMR vaccine for full protection
+- If you're an adult, a simple blood test can confirm your immunity

+### 2. Stay Informed
+- Trust reliable sources like the [CDC](https://www.cdc.gov/measles/), [WHO](https://www.who.int/health-topics/vaccines), and [American Academy of Pediatrics](https://www.aap.org/en/patient-care/immunizations/)
+- Be skeptical of sensational claims about vaccines
+- Share accurate information with your community

+### 3. Support Public Health
+- Know your state's vaccine laws
+- Contact representatives to support strong vaccine policies
+- Protect those who can't get vaccinated by maintaining herd immunity

+---
 ## Data Source
 [https://www.cdc.gov/measles/data-research/index.html](https://www.cdc.gov/measles/data-research/index.html) - downloaded on 1 March 2025